treehouses/treehouses.github.io/pages/blog/20190925-mobilescreenshare.md

 ---

 ## About This Method
 There are many ways to connect and share a device's screen.
 This blog will use the open source application `scrcpy` for its ability to use the device through the screen sharing and its user support.
-There will be two main steps in getting `scrcpy` to work; getting the application onto your computer, and setting up USB Debugging on your android device.
-The latter of the two requires the Android device to be at least Android 5.0.
+There will be two main steps in getting `scrcpy` to work: getting the application on your computer, and setting up USB Debugging on your Android device.
+The latter of the two requires the Android version to be at least Android 5.0.
-To make things easier, this tutorial style blog has been written so you can skip to your system’s OS and follow the steps from there.
+To make things easier, this tutorial-style blog has been written so you can skip to your system’s OS and follow the steps from there.

 ## Get scrcpy
 #### Windows
 1. The easiest for Windows users is to download one of the links provided. &#8594; [x64](https://github.com/Genymobile/scrcpy/releases/download/v1.10/scrcpy-win64-v1.10.zip) | [x32](https://github.com/Genymobile/scrcpy/releases/download/v1.10/scrcpy-win32-v1.10.zip)
 1. Unzip the file and store the directory wherever desired.
-1. Continue to the [USB Debugging](20190925-mobilescreenshare.md#USB_Debugging) section with your android device ready.
+1. Continue to the [USB Debugging](20190925-mobilescreenshare.md#USB_Debugging) section with your Android device ready.

 #### Mac
 1. Macs will need [Homebrew](https://brew.sh/) installed.
 If you don't already have this installed, open the terminal and run the command `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.
 1. scrcpy will need Homebrew dependent packages installed to run: `brew install sd12 ffmpeg` and `brew install pkg-config meson`.
-1. Allow `adb` accessable to PATH by using ` brew cask install android-platform-tools`.
+1. Allow `adb` accessable to PATH by using `brew cask install android-platform-tools`.
 1. Next, download the source files needed to run scrcpy [here](https://github.com/Genymobile/scrcpy/archive/master.zip) and extract the directory where desired.
 1. Download the [server](https://github.com/Genymobile/scrcpy/releases/download/v1.10/scrcpy-server-v1.10.jar) and store it within the directory you just extracted. <div class="alert alert-info">Note: If prompted by your browser to keep or discard the download, select keep.<div>
 1. Specify the path with `meson` by running the following commands: